joshschmelzle/manuf2/README.md

 See [Wireshark's OUI lookup tool](https://www.wireshark.org/tools/oui-lookup.html).

-This is a fork of manuf written by Michael Huang (coolbho3k).
+This is a fork of manuf maintained by Josh Schmelzle (jsz) originally written by Michael Huang (coolbho3k).

 Install
 ---